-You’ll receive their payment directly into that currency balance in your account.
+You’ll receive their payment directly into that currency account in your account.

 Some things to note:

-You can only receive payments in the same currency as your balance.
+You can only receive payments in the same currency as your account.
 So, if you want to be paid in AUD, share your AUD account details to the person paying you.
-If they try to pay a different currency into your balances, we’ll reject the payment.
+If they try to pay a different currency into your currency account, we’ll reject the payment.

-You can instantly convert the money to other currencies once it’s in your balances.
+You can instantly convert the money to other currencies once it’s in your currency accounts.

-There’s no limit for how much you can receive to your different balances right now, with the exception of US dollars
+There’s no limit for how much you can receive to your different currency accounts right now, with the exception of US dollars

 Wise doesn’t accept cash or cheque payments.
 Read more about which types of transfers you can receive

-You can convert the money to other currencies once it’s in your balances
+You can convert the money to other currencies once it’s in your currency accounts

 You can’t get PLN account details right now.
 We need to make some improvements to our PLN account details.
 So, we’ve had to stop users getting these details for the time being.
 If you already have PLN account details, you can keep using them as normal